dune-gdt/dune-gdt/source/tutorial-05__data_functions_and_interpolation.md

                    dim_range=Dim(1), name='h')
 ```

-**Note** that using a Python lambda might not yield be the most efficient code, but it is a great way to quickliy implement data functions.
+**Note** that using a Python lambda might not yield be the most efficient code, but it is a great way to quickly implement data functions.

-### 3.1: visualizing grid functions in all dimension
+### visualizing grid functions in all dimension

-To continue *2.2*, we can also write any grid function or discrete function to disk.
+To continue the visualization example from above, we can also write any grid function or discrete function to disk.

 ```{code-cell}
 f_grid.visualize(grid, 'f') # writes f.vtu